jjfumero/fastr-gpu/README.md

 # Note

-This compiler has been tested on Linux Fedora 21/22/23 with OpenJDK >= 1.8_61.
+This compiler has been tested on Linux Fedora 21/22/23 and OpenSuse 13 with OpenJDK >= 1.8_61.
 Current implementation with JDK 8 u91